piferdg/SayWhat_backendSQL/README.md

-# "SayWhat?" - backend
-## Translation and Travel app
+# "SayWhat?"
+Translation and Travel app - backend

 ## Deployed links:
 ### Link to all languages and their ISO codes: